chin-rcip/collections-model/docs/en/tm/current/02-introduction.md

 In this context, CHIN elected to work with the [CIDOC CRM ontology](http://www.cidoc-crm.org/versions-of-the-cidoc-crm).
 Because it has been developed by the [International Council of Museums](https://icom.museum/en/) (ICOM) for heritage institutions and with their needs in mind, it is by far the most used within this field.
 For this reason and because it is under ICOM’s custody through the special interest group dedicated to it ([CIDOC Conceptual Reference Model Special Interest Group, CRM SIG](http://network.icom.museum/cidoc/working-groups/crm-special-interest-group/)), CIDOC CRM also appears to be a sustainable choice.
 It is regularly updated and adapted to the needs of said community, thus offering a rich and precise framework to work with.
 Finally, as an event-based ontology, it is suited to adequately represent both Actors and Objects by linking instances (people, objects, etc.) together through events that can be situated in time and space.

 Historically, CIDOC CRM has a strong focus on the recorded history of objects through time.
 As such, the Objects Facet will be more in line with what CIDOC CRM is traditionally used for.
-Treating the Actors facet first offers more time to examine the complex variety of human activity documented in relation to actors, which is a significant challenge to represent accurately and semantically (e.g. social relationships are amongst the most difficult elements to represent in CIDOC CRM as their complexity and the multiple understandings of a single event they carry renders several patterns suitable to the representation of a single event).
+Treating the Actors facet first offers more time to examine the complex variety of human activities documented in relation to actors, which is a significant challenge to represent accurately and semantically (e.g. social relationships are amongst the most difficult elements to represent in CIDOC CRM as their complexity and the multiple understandings of a single event they carry renders several patterns suitable to the representation of a single event).

 More information about CIDOC CRM can be found on their [website](http://www.cidoc-crm.org/).

 The current model is meant to consolidate the information pertaining to actors in unique, non-authoritative records.
-Although CHIN is the custodian of submitted data, the latter is owned by external contributors (museums, libraries, researchers, etc.).
-As such, CHIN does not claim authority over the data content of records, nor does it intervene in submissioners’ data beyond mapping, cleaning, reconciliation, and the creation of unique identifiers.
+Although CHIN is the custodian of submitted data, the latter is owned by external providers (museums, libraries, researchers, etc.).
+As such, CHIN does not claim authority over the data content of records, nor does it intervene in providers’ data beyond mapping, cleaning, reconciliation, and the creation of unique identifiers.
 CHIN’s role in cohering these data will be that of a custodian with no expert status on the information they represent.

 ## Modelling Conventions